Habernet/Liri/README.md

 ## Installation
 Make sure you have node.js installed!
-1. Clone the repo to your machine
+1. Clone the repo to your machine :computer:
 2. Create a .env file and store your API keys/ ID's and Secrets here with the following format:
 ```
     # Spotify API ID and Secret (as required by Spotify)